-- 1. Over recent years the European Union and its Member States have taken important steps in response to the challenges raised by the economic and financial crisis.
+1. Over recent years the European Union and its Member States have taken important steps in response to the challenges raised by the economic and financial crisis.
 Looking to the future, the next Multiannual Financial Framework (MFF) must ensure that the European Union's budget is geared to lifting Europe out of the crisis.
 The European Union's budget must be a catalyst for growth and jobs across Europe, notably by leveraging productive and human capital investments.
 Within the future Multiannual Financial Framework, spending should be mobilised to support growth, employment, competitiveness and convergence, in line with the Europe 2020 Strategy.
 At the same time, as fiscal discipline is reinforced in Europe, it is essential that the future MFF reflects the consolidation efforts being made by Member States to bring deficit and debt onto a more sustainable path.
 The value of each euro spent must be carefully examined ensuring that the European Added Value and quality of spending under the future MFF are enhanced not least by pooling resources, acting as a catalyst and offering economies of scale, positive trans boundary and spill-over effects thus contributing to the achievement of agreed common policy targets more effectively or faster and reducing national expenditure.
 Sustainable growth and employment will only resume if a consistent and broadbased approach is pursued, combining smart fiscal consolidation that preserves investment in future growth, sound macroeconomic policies and an active employment strategy that preserves social cohesion.
-EU policies must be consistent with the principles of subsidiarity, proportionality and solidarity as well as provide real added value. - 2.
-The future financial framework must not only ensure the appropriate level of expenditure, but also its quality.
+EU policies must be consistent with the principles of subsidiarity, proportionality and solidarity as well as provide real added value.

+- 2. The future financial framework must not only ensure the appropriate level of expenditure, but also its quality.
 The quality of expenditure will allow for a better development of the policies, taking full advantage of the opportunities they provide in terms of European value added, in particular in times of heavy constraint on the national budgets.
-Efforts, therefore, towards improving the quality of spending of the Union's funds need to include, inter alia, the better governance of the policies including certain conditionalities, flexibility, positive incentives, concentration of funds on growth-enhancing measures, emphasis on results, simplification in delivery, appropriate technical assistance, and an appropriate use of financial instruments.
+All funding instruments should, therefore, be spent as effectively as possible.
+Efforts towards improving the quality of spending of the Union's funds need to include, inter alia, the better governance of the policies including certain conditionalities, concentration and targeting of funding, wherever possible in all funding instruments and programmes under all Headings, on areas that contribute most to growth, jobs and competitiveness regular reporting for the appraisal of results on all policies and funding instruments at political level, of the flexibility, positive incentives, concentration of funds on growth-enhancing measures, evaluation and review, emphasis on results, simplification in delivery, appropriate technical assistance, application of completion principle in selecting the projects, and an appropriate use of financial instruments.
+The Negotiating Box includes a number of elements that provide for the application of the above principles.
+Furthermore, every effort should be made by all institutions of the Union so that the sectoral legislation of relevant funding instruments includes provisions aiming at enhancing the quality of spending. - 3.
+The new MFF will cover the seven years between 2014 and 2020 and be drawn up for a European Union comprising 28 Member States on the working assumption that Croatia will join the Union in 2013.